-The best laser printers offer excellent printing that puts even the top inkjet models to shame.
-And with a laser all-in-one offering copy and scan capability, today's printers do way more than just churn out pages of text.
-These devices provide all sorts of benefits, from cheaper printing costs per page to better document quality.
+The best laser printers offer better printing than even the top inkjet models.
+And with an all-in-one laser printer, you can do way more than just churn out pages of text, with scanning and copying capability built in.
+These devices provide all sorts of benefits, from better document quality to lower printing costs.

 We're ready to help you pick the best laser printer, whether you need one for the home or small office or just want an affordable unit.
 For our laser printer reviews, we evaluate speed, printing quality, ease of use and cost.
 Based on our testing, the best laser printer is the Editors' Choice-winning Brother MFC-L2750DW, thanks to its superb print quality and speed.